 Resistance levels depend on the specific IP certification.
 An IPX5 rating is the benchmark here, verified to withstand sustained water jets from any angle, a standard that comfortably exceeds the demands of typical British drizzle.

-This protection seals the internal circuitry against both rainwater and the high salinity of sweat, preventing the hardware failure or short-circuiting that often plagues standard buds during high-intensity 5k efforts.
+This protection seals the internal circuitry against both rainwater and the high salinity of sweat, preventing the hardware failure or short-circuiting that often plagues standard buds during high-intensity marathon or long-distance race efforts.